 Another unpleasant side effect of menopause is mood swings, something HRT can help prevent as well.
 Studies have shown the potential for HRT to help psychological mood states in perimenopausal women.8 There are several theories about how

 Some researchers also believe that vasomotor effects like hot flashes and night sweats cause sleep disturbance and disrupt mood for women during menopause.10 By helping improve these symptoms, HRT modulates mood as well.

 Find Relief: Lower Anxiety And Mild Depression

 Some women may also experience depression due to the physical changes and the emotional impact of realizing the body is aging.
 While there isn’t a complete consensus among medical professionals on how and to what extent HRT can ease psychiatric symptoms, there is some research to prove it can help.
-One study found that HRT reduced symptoms of both depression and anxiety experienced by menopausal women.11
+One study found that HRT reduced symptoms

 If you are currently going through menopause and have symptoms of mild depression, you may benefit from HRT.
 However, if you have already gone through menopause, you may benefit more from taking antidepressants.
 Regardless, it’s essential to discuss your options with your doctor.
 Do not treat HRT as a substitute for an antidepressant, though.12

 Research has also found that women taking estrogen replacement therapy found improvement in their sleep quality.
 Test subjects taking a three-month treatment found that HRT helped them fall asleep and also reduced nocturnal restlessness.
 This meant that they felt less tired after sleeping and throughout the day when on the therapy.13

 Find Comfort Down Below: Reduce Urinary Infections And Mild Incontinence